Computer Science

 Writing in the Major

 Computer scientists must be able to communicate effectively with other computer scientists (e.g., as a member of a team designing a large system, or conveying results of research) and non-computer scientists (e.g., user documentation such as a user manual, or describing a project to a potential investor or customer).
 Communicating with other people, both orally and in writing, is an essential skill required of all computer scientists.
-Students majoring in Computer Science develop writing skills across several courses:
+Students majoring in Computer Science develop writing skills across several 200/300/400 level courses and use these skills in the senior capstone CSC 498.

 • CSC498, Senior Project.
 Students propose and complete a project of their choosing.
 The proposal consists of a written document describing the project and the timeline for completing it.
 The project itself consists of commented code and other internal documentation as well as user documentation (e.g., a user manual).

 Writing assignments will comprise a significant portion of the course grade for each of the above-mentioned courses, and the course grade will reflect students' writing proficiency.
-Students will meet the Writing in Computer Science requirement by earning credit for CSC 125, Principles of Software Development, CSC240, Writing in Computer Science, and CSC498.
+Students will meet the Writing in the Major requirement by earning credit for its core courses and CSC498.

 Requirements for a minor